CadenConde/Peace-Love-and-Dots/README.md

-# RockSite
+# Peace Love and Dots

-RockSite is a website developed for a small business owner selling hand-painted rocks on Etsy.
+Peace Love and Dots is a website developed for a small business owner selling hand-painted rocks on Etsy.
 This project features a full ordering system integrated with PayPal, allowing users to purchase items securely.
 The backend provides functionality for product management and order tracking.
 The site was built by a team of four, including myself.

 ## Features